intel/pmem-csi/README.md

 # Development system configuration

-So far, the development and verification has been carried out on qemu-emulated NVDIMMs.
+So far, the development and verification has mostly been carried out on qemu-emulated NVDIMMs, with brief testing on a system having real 2x256 GB of persistent memory

 Build has been verified on a system described below.